 The perfect Whisky is a Ballantine’s 17 Year Old.
 It has subtle notes of smoke, with hints of bitter coffee and sweet vanilla.
-A slightly sugary note comes through on the palate, but it is the eathiness that really sets this malt apart.
-It will go excellently with the richness of the salmon, and bring out some really fresh and crisp flavours.
+A slightly sugary note comes through on the palate, but it is the earthiness that really sets this malt apart.
+It will go excellently with the richness of the salmon and bring out some really fresh and crisp flavours.

 This is one of the most important traditions on Burns Night.
 Haggis, neeps and tatties is a thoroughly Scottish meal and you just can’t celebrate Burns without it.

 Haggis is the most important part of this meal, and Burns himself even wrote a poem dedicated to the dish, titled Address to a Haggis.
 It gets piped in by bagpipers and has Whisky poured on it in celebration.

 The perfect pairing for this is Bruichladdich Octomore.
 It is dense with peat smoke and will really bring out the peppery spice of the meat.
 The peat is warming and earthy, with big aromatic notes of heather and herbs.
 This will really bring the flavours to life.
 It also has a slightly sweet note, which again will only serve to enhance the flavours of the haggis.

 The best way to finish the night is with a hearty serving of cranachan.
 This dish is made from oats, whipped cream, honey, Whisky and raspberries.
 Mix it all together and you get the most amazing dessert.

 We’ve gone with a Craigellachie 13 Year Old to really bring out the sweet notes.
 Again, it has a slightly smoky background, but this goes perfectly with the tart raspberries.